coinop-logan/cpp-hexgrid/org/next steps.md

 # next goals
 polish track-laying UX
     track plan
-        similar to user as now, but doesn't store tracks in tiles highlight where 'cursor' is
+        similar to user as now, but
+            doesn't store tracks in tiles
+            maintains list, which is iterated through and checked, for collisions highlight where 'cursor' is
         starts at factory tile
-        Hitting enter cements plan and starts building Would be so cool if these get built out slowly, starting from a factory position... escape deletes plan and returns to last built track or factory drive car on track
+        Hitting enter cements plan and starts building Would be so cool if these get built out slowly escape deletes plan and returns to last built track or factory drive car on track
     manual